AriFordsham/GHCWiki/debugging/ticky-ticky.md

 - Add `+RTS -rfoo.ticky` to the run-time command line, to put the ticky-ticky profile in the file `foo.ticky`.

-It's very low level stuff.
 You need to use `-ddump-simpl -ddump-prep` when compiling the source files to see the functions that correspond to the performance counter report.

+It's very low level stuff, but in exchange:

+- It's guaranteed that adding `-ticky` doesn't affect optimisation or transformation.
+It just adds the overhead of performance counters to the final code.
-You can mix modules compiled with `-ticky` and modules compiled without.
+- You can mix modules compiled with `-ticky` and modules compiled without.

-To really see everything you need to compile all the libraries with `-ticky`.
+To *really* see everything you need to compile all the libraries with `-ticky`.
 To do that in a standard build tree, here are some flag settings in `build.mk` that work:

 ```wiki
 # Build all libraries with -ticky